top of page

 Q2

-Is window tinting legal?
+Is window tint legal?

 Q3

-What are the benefits of window tinting?
+What are the benefits of window tint?

-Window tinting offers several benefits, including:
+Window tint offers several benefits, including:

 • UV protection: Tinted windows can block harmful UV rays, protecting occupants and interior surfaces from sun damage.

 • Glare reduction: Tinted windows can minimize glare from sunlight and headlights, enhancing visibility and safety.
+It also helps with marine applications, when the sun beams off the water.

 • Privacy: Tinted windows can enhance privacy by making it difficult for outsiders to see into the vehicle or property.